 The villa is huge, it boasts three spacious bedrooms, one upstairs and two downstairs, all with their own en-suite bathroom, air conditioning and looking over the pool and garden.
 There’s a big kitchen, with everything you could ever need and an open plan living area with loads of places to sit and relax.
 A big dining table overlooks the pristine pool, begging you in for a swim, and a cool chill-out hut sits just behind.

 You’ll also find the villa offering some pretty great, free WiFi and other essentials, like bug spray and mosquito coils, a huge supply of drinking water in the form of your own fountain and heaps of spots to sit and bliss out.

 Aside from all this, the villa also comes with private staff and 24-hour security.
-The staff do a lot of behind the scenes work, like spray the rooms regularly to take care of mosquitos, lighting mosquito coils in the evening and coming in regularly to tidy up and do the dishes.
+The staff do a lot of behind-the-scenes work, like spraying the rooms regularly to take care of mosquitos, lighting mosquito coils in the evening and coming in regularly to tidy up and do the dishes.
 Basically, they do everything for you, so you can lay back and enjoy your holiday.
-Like I said, it’s a Rihanna level of luxurious privacy and relaxation.
+As I said, it’s a Rihanna level of luxurious privacy and relaxation.
 Yet, it’s in no way pretentious or uncomfortable and, shockingly, it’s incredibly affordable!

 Staying at Villa Liang

 Picture this; you and your partner, plus four of your best friends take a trip to Bali together.
 Instead of staying in an overcrowded hotel and paying a small fortune for the privilege, you roll up to your private villa in Seminyak.
 Each couple takes a room and you split the cost.
 With a kitchen on hand you stock up on cold drinks, put on your favourite playlist and spend every day by the pool, swimming, eating and drinking in the sun.